msellan/wcg_bash/README.md

 <h3>create_load</h3>

-The main purpose of this function is to rewrite the JSON data from the API into CSV format. <code>create_load</code> does most of the heavy lifting by reading all output lines from the API after calling other functions to remove JSON formatting and adding sql commands to create a sql load script.
+The <code>create_load</code> does most of the heavy lifting by reading all output lines from the API after calling other functions to remove JSON formatting and adding sql commands to create a sql load script.
 There are 19 fields per record.

 This function syncronizes the order of the fields adding a placeholder for the one column that gets added dynamically based on workunit status, "Receivedtime".
 But mostly it coverts newlines to commas and inserts parentheses and newlines around each record.
-By omitting the function calls to <code>create_insert</code> and <code>create_update</code> you can simply derive a plain csv file.

 <h3>de_json</h3>